Zeindelf/utilify-js/docs/global-helpers.md

 ### globalHelpers.times(n, iteratee)

 Invokes the iteratee `n` times, returning an array of the results of each invocation.
-The iteratee is invoked with one argumentindex).
+The iteratee is invoked with one argument index.

 **@Method from Lodash**